How to Avoid Lottery Bond Delays and Get Licensed Faster

 Post Summary

-What is a lottery bond?
+What is a lottery bond and who needs one?

 Why Lottery Bond Delays Hold Up License Approvals—and How to Get Bonded Faster